humdrum-tools/humdrum-documentation/tool/encode/index.md

 [OPTIONS](#OPTIONS)).
 Alternatively, <span class="tool">encode</span> will seek a default` .rc` file (named `encode.rc`) residing in the the current directory, or if absent, in the `$HUMDRUM/etc` directory.
-The run-time control file is essential to the operation of **encode,** and inability to locate a ` .rc` file will cause <span class="tool">encode</span> to abort (see discussion in [OPTIONS](#OPTIONS) below).
+The run-time control file is essential to the operation of <span class="tool">encode</span>, and inability to locate a ` .rc` file will cause <span class="tool">encode</span> to abort (see discussion in [OPTIONS](#OPTIONS) below).